|

 murky a while longer.
 To repair an existing wall, you need a way of

-transferring small quantities of mortar to niches of varying size.
+transferring small quantities of mortar to niches of varying sizes.
 This

-unpredictably.
-And you need to place it with enough precision, in
+unpredictably too.
+And you need to place it with sufficient precision, in

-awkward spaces and at odd angles, to avoid marring the face of your stones.
+awkward spaces and at varying angles, to avoid marring the face of your stones.

 Otherwise, you risk the look of entombment, which is pointless and